eyedeekay/speaks/I_STALK.md

   *"Self, I think you might be on to something.
 Because you're using i2p* *tunnels with a whitelist on both ends, only an authentic client can connect* *to the authentic server tunnel, and this extends logically to the SSH server* *and client.
-So if someone doesn't have your SSH client keys, "they" can't* *try and determine your host name by attacking your SSH server, because* *unless you have the client tunnel keys, you can't even tell what's running.*
+So if someone doesn't have your client tunnel keys, "they" can't* *try and determine your host name by attacking your SSH server, because* *unless you have the client tunnel keys, you can't even tell what's running.*